w-duffy/TradeTwits/README.md

  - Account Registration and Sign-In

  - Portfolio/Watchlist
-* Logged in users can create portfolios.
+    -Logged in users can create portfolios.
-* Logged in users can view the stocks in their portfolio.
+    -Logged in users can view the stocks in their portfolio.

-* Users can delete their portfolios.
+    -Users can delete their portfolios.

  - Comments
    - Users can post comments under memes.